PnS2018/pns2018.github.com/session_03.md

 __Remarks__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market.
 In particular, they are preferable in Recurrent Neural Networks (RNNs) where the neuron receives feedback signals.

+__Remarks__: The artificial neuron model is inspired by neuronscience findings and can solve many different problems.
+However, one should not over-explain its connection with neuroscience because the model can perfectly be analyzed without any neuroscience knowledge.

 A group of artificial neurons can be organized into a layer.
 A layer is the building block of ANNs.
 Interactions between and within layers shape the dynamics of the neural networks.

 ## Multi-layer Perceptron